 There are several reasons to keep posting regularly.
 Obviously, the primary one is to keep your readership entertained and engaged with fresh content.
 More pragmatically, regular postings are “proof of life” to Google that your site is still alive, active, and relevant.

-Best practice is to construct a regular posting schedule.
+A best practice is to construct a regular posting schedule.
 Whether it be daily, weekly, or monthly, commit to a predictable schedule so your viewership will return and grow.

 SEO is always a practical consideration.
 Even if you have no plans to monetize your blog, at the end of the day, you did create it to be read.
-If no one can find your blog, there was little point writing it.
+If no one can find your blog, there was little point in writing it.